50 facts about guns in America

 Gun purchases contribute to wildlife conservation efforts

 Gun purchasers have contributed billions of dollars to wildlife conservation and hunting safety through the Pittman-Robertson Wildlife Restoration Act of 1937.
-Through the act, legally sold firearms and ammunition are subject to a minimum 10% tax, bringing in nearly $800 million in tax revenue in 2016.
+Through the act, legally sold firearms and ammunition are subject to a minimum 10% tax.
+In FY2021, a total of $679 billion was apportioned to the states via a series of grant programs.

 The 1993 Brady Act introduced FBI background checks